emqx/emqx-lua-hook/README.md

 ## NOTE

 * Since lua VM is run on erlang VM, its performance is poor.
 Please do NOT write long or complicated lua scripts which may degrade entire system.
 * It's hard to debug lua script in emqx environment.
 Recommended to unit test your lua script in your host first.
-If everything is OK, deploy it to empttd hook_lua directory.
+If everything is OK, deploy it to emqx 'data/scripts' directory.
 * Global variable will lost its value for each call.
 Do NOT use global variable in lua scripts.

 # Example

-Suppose your emqx is installed in /emqx, and the lua script directory should be /emqx/hook_lua.
+Suppose your emqx is installed in /emqx, and the lua script directory should be /emqx/data/scripts.

 Make a new file called "test.lua" and put following code into this file: